Keto wine?! For REAL!

 Even though it's rare, they do offer refunds if you don't care for it because they want you to be happy!
 But I think it has to do with expectations.
 It is a no-sugar, no-additive wine, and will therefore seem lighter, which is probably all quite different from the wines you're used to.
 What I've learned is that heavy, full, or sugary wine is due to chemical additives and human intervention.
 Those features come from artificial colorings, flavorings, oak chips, irrigation, etc. Since this keto wine is natural and even good for you, you can drink it every night of the week if you choose to. 🙂

 Of course you'll spend more on this wine than others, but isn't that true anytime you're getting better quality?!
-And if it means I can still enjoy a glass of wine whenever I want, it's totally worth it to me.
+And if it means I can still enjoy a glass of wine whenever I want, it's totally worth it to me, especially when there's so much diabetes in my family.

 Also note that when you purchase it shows up as a subscription buy, and the convenience is a huge bonus for people who enjoy a glass or two nightly, but you can cancel anytime.
 I plan to see how quickly I go through it and go from there.